circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 image: cimg/go:1.13
 ```

-This is a direct replacement for the legacy CircleCI Go image (`cimg/golang`).
+This is a direct replacement for the legacy CircleCI Go image (`circleci/golang`).
+Note, the Docker Hub repository is `cimg`.

 ## Best Practices

 The next-gen convenience images in the following sections are based on the most recent LTS Ubuntu docker images and installed with the base libraries for the language or services, so it is best practice to use the most specific image possible.
 This makes your builds more deterministic by preventing an upstream image from introducing unintended changes to your image.
+The legacy images are Debian `jessie` or `stretch`.

 That is, to prevent unintended changes that come from upstream, instead of using `cimg/ruby:2.4-node` use a more specific version of these containers to ensure the image does not change with upstream changes until you change the tag.

-For example, pin down those images to a specific point version, like `cimg/ruby:2.3.7-jessie`, or specify the OS version with `cimg/ruby:2.3-jessie`.
+For example, pin down those images to a specific point version, like `cimg/ruby:2.4.10-node`.
 Specifying the version is possible for any of the CircleCI images.

 It is also possible to specify all the way down to the specific SHA of the image you want to use.
+For example, you can use `cimg/ruby@sha256:e4aa60a0a47363eca3bbbb066620f0a5967370f6469f6831ad52231c87ca9390` instead of `cimg/ruby:2.4.10-node`.
 Doing so allows you to test specific images for as long as you like before making any changes.

 There are two ways
 to make an image more specific:

 - Use a tag
-to pin an image to a version or operating system (OS).
+to pin an image to a version or variant.
 - Use a Docker image ID
 to pin an image to a fixed version.